airdata/airdata/README.md

 ### Hi there 👋
-⚡ a Senior DevOps engenieer with GitHub :octocat: on the FastTrack team
+⚡ DevOps engenieer with GitHub :octocat: on the FastTrack team

-⚡ a blog 📖 about my daily experiences at [https://airdata.gitlab.io/blog/](https://airdata.gitlab.io/blog/)
+📖 Blog about my daily experiences at [https://airdata.gitlab.io/blog/](https://airdata.gitlab.io/blog/)

-⚡ a store of my previous life: [https://studio1.readthedocs.io](https://studio1.readthedocs.io)
+⚡ Store of my previous life: [https://studio1.readthedocs.io](https://studio1.readthedocs.io)

- 🔭 Currently working on ...work
- 🌱 Learning ...to learn
- 👯 Collaborate on ...cycling
- 🤔 Looking for help with ...me
- 💬 Ask me about ...nothing
- 📫 Reach me @: ...404
- 😄 Pronouns: ...I'm no fat
- ⚡ Fun fact: ...whoami

 ⚡ To contact me:
   - 🌱 Leave a comment on one of my [posts](https://rumen.free.bg/)!